Big Bear Valley Single Family Homes- Bill Young cell: 909-553-3564

 As you may know, the Big Bear real estate market is very different from other metropolitan markets in SoCal.
 Most of the properties here are 2nd homes for people who have a principle residence somewhere else in SoCal.
 There aren’t many owners in Big Bear that move across town to a bigger or smaller house.
 Usually if a seller is a full time resident here, they are selling their home to move away from the snow and cold of winter.
 The good thing, from my perspective, is that many more folks are buying in Big Bear so they can have a 2nd home in the snow and cold of winter.

-The 11 things you need to know about the July Big Bear real estate.
+11 things you need to know about the November Big Bear real estate.

 2014 annual summary: